Start: Llanes Finish: La Isla (Colunga)

 Take an afternoon jaunt through medieval Llanes to 'Santa María del Conceyu', an excellent example of regional Gothic architecture second only to Oviedo Cathedral.
 Hit the shops, cafés, restaurants and cider bars for some local food and ‘sidra’.
 Try your hand at the unique pouring technique and taste the difference.
 Or have a chat with fishermen at the harbour.
 If sunny, soak up the 'sol' at two beaches right in the town!

 Challenge: Travel to Asturias.

-Choose your distance for today and have the taxi driver drop you off in Vidiago or Pendueles, two villages on the E-9 coastal hiking path.
+Choose your distance for today and have the taxi driver drop you off in either Vidiago, Pendueles or Buelna, three villages on the E-9 coastal hiking path.
 Winding among green pastures, limestone cliffs and quiet coves, you’ll share the route with pilgrims from all over the world on their way to Santiago.
 This is one of the oldest variants of St James’ Way, the Northern Way or Camino del Norte.
 If you like, pause to share a bit more with your fellow travellers, like a beer or meal at the village café in Pendueles or Andrín, plus an interesting story or two!